apl-ocean-engineering/liboculus/README.md

     - Raw streams of binary packets.
     - **Note:** This repo includes scaffold code for reading `.oculus` files saved from the Blueprint GUI, but that format is proprietary and undocumented. **We cannot parse `.oculus` files!!**

 This package is designed to build in both ROS1 (catkin) and ROS2 (colcon) environments, however it contains no ROS-specific code and could be integrated into other non-ROS environments with some work.

+It also contains the options to build a "bare" library with `cmake`.

 The library contains no special provisions for *saving* sonar data, but it's straightforward to write packets as a raw binary stream